Culture of Qatar: Oud and bukhoor

-Oud, commonly dubbed as 'liquid gold,' originates from a scarce dark resin extracted from the agar (Aquilaria) tree, native to Southeast Asia.
-This prized substance, cherished for centuries throughout the Middle East and Asia, has gained widespread appeal globally, particularly enriching numerous Middle Eastern perfumes with its unique woody scent.
-Throughout the region, oud manifests in various forms, including wooden incense blocks, body oils, and perfumes, becoming an integral part of Arab households and ceremonial occasions.

-In Qatar and its surrounding regions, incense, known as bukhoor, bears profound cultural significance.
-Fashioned from fragrant woods, it is ceremonially ignited within a specialized vessel called a mabkhara, emitting a lavish smoke that fills the home and imbues clothing with its aromatic essence.
-Moreover, as a gesture of hospitality, guests are often encouraged to participate in the tradition of enveloping themselves in the fragrant smoke.
+Oud, originating from a resin extracted from the agar (Aquilaria) tree, is commonly used in Qatari households and on ceremonial occasions.
+Incense, known locally as bukhoor, is also frequently used.
+Made from fragrant woods, it is ignited within a specialized vessel called a mabkhara, emitting smoke that fills the home and imbues clothing with its fragrance.
+Moreover, as a gesture of hospitality, guests are often encouraged to participate in the tradition of enveloping themselves in the smoke.

 Folk beliefs

-Folk beliefs in Qatar encompass the various practices rooted in religious and superstitious traditions.
-Religious beliefs often revolve around rituals and interpretations aimed at averting perceived dangers or invoking divine protection.
-For instance, the occurrence of an object breaking was interpreted as the removal of evil, while hearing the call to prayer ahead of schedule prompted concerns of impending danger, leading individuals to seek shelter and perform additional prayers.
-Passing in front of someone engaged in prayer was deemed disrespectful and believed to disrupt the connection between the individual and their deity.
+Many of Qatar's folk beliefs are based on religion, with some beliefs aimed at invoking divine protection or warding off harm.
+For instance, the breaking of an object was interpreted as the removal of evil, while the call to prayer occurring ahead of schedule prompted concerns of impending danger.
+A popular folk belief states that it is inadvisable to pass in front of someone who is praying, as this may sever their divine connection.

-Superstitions permeate various aspects of Qatar's cultural beliefs, with practices aimed at warding off perceived harm or misfortune.
-Among these, funeral prayers were often recited for individuals believed to harbor envy, accompanied by actions like discreetly sprinkling salt behind their backs to counteract their negative influence.
-The superstition surrounding open scissors warned of potential discord among family members, prompting swift closure of the shears.
-Similarly, sleeping on one's back was feared to invite nightmares, attributed to the shaitans (devil) presence during sleep.
-Cautionary tales advised against gazing directly at lightning to prevent blindness, while the arrangement of shoes in a reversed position was avoided due to its perceived disrespect towards Allah.
-Other taboos included sweeping floors at night, as this would disturb potential djinn residing in homes, and biting one's tongue during meals, as this was interpreted as an ominous sign of impending bad luck.
-Health-related beliefs were intertwined with practices to maintain well-being and ward off illnesses.
-Traditional remedies included consuming specific foods like senna blends or crab meat and shrimp soup, which were believed to cure various ailments.
+Several superstitions exist in local culture, most with the aim of avoiding perceived dangers.
+For example, funeral prayers were often recited for individuals believed to harbor envy, accompanied by discreetly sprinkling salt behind one's backs for protection.
+One superstition warned that open scissors could cause conflict between family members, while another warned that sleeping on one's back would cause nightmares due to the shaitans (devil) presence during sleep.

+Cautionary tales included those that warn against gazing directly at lightning to prevent blindness, as well as avoiding displaying the bottom soles of shoes, as it was perceived as disrespectful to Allah.
+Other taboos included sweeping floors at night, as this would disturb potential djinn residing in homes, and biting one's tongue during meals, as this was interpreted as sign of impending bad luck.
+Some folk beliefs were health-related, resulting in traditional remedies such as consuming specific foods like senna blends or crab meat and shrimp soup, which were thought to cure various ailments.